brayo-pip/wifilocate/README.md

 ## Usage

-This crate is [on crates.io](https://crates.io/crates/wifilocation) and can be used by adding `wifilocation` to the dependencies in your project's `Cargo.toml`.
+This crate is [on crates.io](https://crates.io/crates/wifilocate) and can be used by adding `wifilocate` to the dependencies in your project's `Cargo.toml`.

 ```toml
 [dependencies]